 Price Fixing Between Rubles and Gold

 This is a big switcheroo.
-We went from (1) Russia making a lowball bid on gold to (2) this is the fixed price of gold in Russia gold-backed ruble gold standard to (3) the gold backing will drive up the ruble all the way to, astonishingly, (4) the ruble will begin to rise under its own steam and drive up the price of gold in dollars(!)
+We went from (1) Russia making a lowball bid on gold to (2) this is the fixed price of gold in Russia's gold-backed ruble gold standard to (3) the gold backing will drive up the ruble, astonishingly, (4) the ruble will begin to rise under its own steam and drive up the price of gold in dollars(!)

 #4 is kind of the opposite of #3.
 We wonder which is supposed to drive which.

 There are many articles about this alleged mechanism.
 We’ll pick this one (it even has the same chart showing the Brent – Urals spread).
 It claims that Russia will impose a gold standard in three easy steps: (1) offer [bid] a premium [discount to global price] for gold to domestic banks; (2) strengthen the ruble [ice cream sandwich] by making Europe [the homeowner] buy it for them, which supposedly encourages international gold flows into Russia [goods flow from where they’re cheap to where the price is higher]; and finally (3) turn the ruble into a credible gold substitute.

 Well, yes, as to that credible gold substitute.
 The article advises readers: “Rather than speculate on the Ruble, just buy the gold.”

 This article goes even further, asserting that arbitrage traders drove up the ruble, now that the ruble “has a floor to the US dollars, in terms of gold [sic].”

 So, the first article makes the case for why the ruble would be strong, at least in theory, due to arbitrage.
 But the difference between abstract economic theorizing and advising subscribers is that only in the former case does one argue for the ruble being equivalent to gold.
 In the latter, of course, it’s “don’t try this at home kids.”